Solid Geology Mapping

 Our understanding of the geological history and resource potential of Australia has been underpinned by over half a century of surface geological mapping.
 A synthesis of this national geological mapping is represented in the seamless 1:1 000 000 scale Surface Geology of Australia (Raymond et al, 2012).
 This map shows that approximately 80 per cent of the crystalline basement geology of Australia is covered by a veneer of sediment and regolith (weathered materials).
 Now, the challenge is to continue to unravel the geology, geological history and the resource potential of Australia beneath this cover.

-Geoscience Australia has commenced a major program of 'solid geology' mapping of the continent, focused on compiling geological data for key chronostratigraphic surfaces including 'basement' beneath Cenozoic, Mesozoic, Paleozoic, and selected pre-Proterozoic basins and sediment packages.
+Geoscience Australia commenced a major program of 'solid geology' mapping of the continent, focused on compiling geological data for key chronostratigraphic surfaces including 'basement' beneath Cenozoic, Mesozoic, Paleozoic, Neoproterozoic and selected pre-Neoproterozoic basins and sediment packages.

-These maps will be compiled at an optimal scale of 1:1 000 000 exploiting potential-field datasets, radiometric coverages, seismic profiles, borehole data and regional solid geology compilations.
-In the interest of efficiency, currently available solid geology compilations at scales between 1:500 000 and 1:2 500 000 will be incorporated with minimum modification.
+These maps have been compiled at an optimal scale of 1:1 000 000 exploiting potential-field datasets, radiometric coverages, seismic profiles, borehole data and regional solid geology compilations.
+In the interest of efficiency, currently available solid geology compilations at scales between 1:500 000 and 1:2 500 000 were incorporated with minimum modification.

-Public release of solid geology maps over the Exploring for the Future program focus area are expected to be released mid-March 2018 at the Annual Geoscience Exploration Seminar in Alice Springs.
+Public release of solid geology maps over the Exploring for the Future program focus area were released mid-March 2020 at the Annual Geoscience Exploration Seminar in Alice Springs.

-This work is led by Geoscience Australia with close collaboration with state and Territory geological surveys by building on their outcrop and solid geology mapping work and expertise.
+This work was led by Geoscience Australia with close collaboration with state and Territory geological surveys by building on their outcrop and solid geology mapping work and expertise.